 Now that we have that situation covered, let’s talk about the two legal defenses provided by the Michigan Medical Marijuana Act.

 Section 4 – A section 4 motion presents immunity from prosecution.
 This means that you cannot be brought up on charges of possession.
-Section 4 is available to those who had a valid card at the time of arrest.
-However, be sure you don’t have too much on you!
+Section 4 is available to those who had a valid card at the time of the arrest.
+However, be sure you don’t have too much on you.
 The law is very clear that you should only have enough for personal use, so try to keep it under 2.5 ounces.

 Section 8 Factors

-- You will also need a letter from this doctor attesting to the above information.
+You’ll also need a letter from this doctor attesting to the above information.

-- You were in possession of a personal amount of marijuana which is reasonably necessary to ensure your treatments can continue uninterrupted.
+You were in possession of a personal amount of marijuana which is reasonably necessary to ensure your treatments can continue uninterrupted.

 So I Have Been Arrested For Possession.
-What Do I do Now?!?
+What Do I Do Now?